 Beclomethasone (Into the nose)

-Treats an itchy or runny nose, sneezing, or other symptoms caused by hay fever (allergic rhinitis).
-Also used to keep nasal polyps (growths) from growing back after they have been removed by surgery.
+Treats symptoms caused by hay fever (allergic rhinitis).
+Also used to keep nasal polyps from growing back after surgical removal.
 This medicine is a steroid.

 When This Medicine Should Not Be Used

 - Use this medicine as directed.
 You may need to use this medicine for 1 to 2 weeks before you feel better.
 Do not stop using it without first asking your doctor.